sebastian-nunez/high-school-stuff/README.md

 ## **Description**

-Personal archive to store/backup my some of personal and school work, allowing ease of acess to a number of files.
+Personal archive to store/backup some of personal and school work, allowing ease of acess to a number of files.

 #### Technologies